Tomas53/VinTask/README.md

 # VinTask - Shipment Discount Calculator

 ## Overview
 VinTask is a Java application for managing shipments and calculating discounts based on various rules and conditions.
-The application allows for flexible discount strategies and tracks monthly discount limits.
+The application allows for flexible discountRules strategies and tracks monthly discountRules limits.

 ## Prerequisites
 - Java JDK 11 or higher